The Ivy Coach Daily

 We Leave No Fingerprint in Our Students’ College Essays

-The two spaces fingerprint is but one such fingerprint of parents in college admissions essays.
-Fancy words.
-Business-y buzzwords, even simple ones like “next steps.”
-We recently even came across an essay that was written in the third person.
+A few years ago, we came across an essay that was even written in the third person.
 The parent must have forgotten to write in the student’s voice.
-Oy vey is right.
+Oy vey is right!
 It’s so very easy to tell when parents — who are often not particularly good writers themselves — have a hand in a student’s college admissions essays.
 It’s also very easy to tell when bad high school English teachers, school counselors, and private college counselors have a hand in a student’s college admissions essays.

 You are permitted to use www.ivycoach.com (including the content of the Blog) for your personal, non-commercial use only.
-You must not copy, download, print, or otherwise distribute the content on our site without the prior written consent of The Ivy Coach, Inc.
+You must not copy, download, print, or otherwise distribute the content on our site without the prior written consent of Ivy Coach, Inc.